right-rudder/next-gen/src/content/blog/mountain-flying-in-southern-california-what-every-student-pilot-should-know.md

 pubDate: "July 25, 2025"
 author: Amanda Heveran
 title: "Mountain Flying in Southern California: What Every Student Pilot Should Know"
 description: "When you think of California flight training, you probably imagine clear skies, endless sunshine, and wide-open airspace.
-And while Southern California certainly delivers on that promise, it also offers one of aviation’s greatest challenges—and opportunities—for student pilots: mountain flying."
+And while Southern California certainly delivers on that promise, it also offers one of aviation’s greatest challenges, and opportunities, for student pilots: mountain flying."
 heroImage: "/blog/on-an-intro-flight-with-nextgen-flight-academy.jpg"
 readingTime: 4
 category: "Pilot Resources"